blaine-t-bush/folia/README.md

 - Add frequently recurring job to add posts and comments

 # FIXME
+- Check form/button/input styling on other browsers and iOS
 - Display login errors if validation fails
 - When deleting a post, some comments on other posts disappear
 - Update business logic to have two separate layers: